benoitlouy/indent/docs/README.md

 // generate a String with 4 spaces for indentation doc.indentWith("    ")

+// an indented block can also be generated from a sequence of Indented val indentedBlocks = Vector( indent"""  1.
+First Entry
+          |    Content""",
+  indent"""  2.
+Second Entry
+          |    Other Content"""
+).indented

+indent"""Header
+  |  $indentedBlocks"""
 ```

 The library provides instances for tab, 2 and 4 space indentation.